$2,250.00 – $7,680.00

 The game-changing capabilities enabled by ExpressPlex were highlighted in a webinar collaboration with the synthetic biology team from Octant Bio, a drug discovery company located in Emeryville, CA. Octant’s Henry Chan, PhD (Synthetic Biology Lead) and Bryan Jiang (Research Associate) discussed the application of ExpressPlex to OCTOPUS, the high-throughput plasmid sequencing platform that powers Octant’s therapeutic discovery platform.
 Watch the video to discover how ExpressPlex has dramatically improved OCTOPUS and accelerated their overall discovery process.

 ExpressPlex allows you to spend your time on data and results, not pipetting.
 There are solutions for low-, medium-, and high-throughput labs.
-For ultra-high throughput users, we now offer 384-well versions that will enable you to multiplex up to 6,144 samples in a single run.

 In this 5-minute video, we walk you through the single-step workflow to demonstrate the speed and simplicity of the auto-normalizing ExpressPlex technology.
 The ExpressPlex Library Prep Kit is an ideal solution for high-throughput multiplexed sample preparation for plasmid and amplicon sequencing.